-On the other hand, banks may be more inclined to restrict lending to firms with innovative, lesser known low-carbon technologies than to firms with traditional carbonintensive technologies.
-Moreover, the intangible nature of innovation makes the projects of the former harder to collateralize than those of the latter: indeed carbon-intensive firms tend to have more tangible capital assets than low-carbon firms (Iovino, Martin, and Sauvagnat, 2023).
-Thus, insofar as monetary policy disproportionately affects lending to credit-constrained firms (Bernanke and Gertler, 1989, 1995), one may expect monetary restrictions to curtail the debt capacity of low-emission firms more than that of comparable high-emission ones, and symmetrically monetary expansions to facilitate lending to the former more than to the latter.
-Hence, insofar as low-emission firms are more financially constrained, monetary policy changes should affect them more than high-emission firms, which is exactly the opposite prediction to that implied by the risk-taking channel of monetary policy.
+On the other hand, firms with a larger carbon footprint typically have more tangible capital assets than low-emission firms, and therefore can offer more collateral to banks (Iovino, Martin, and Sauvagnat, 2023).
+Thus, insofar as monetary policy affects more credit extended to collateral constrained firms (Bernanke and Gertler, 1989, 1995), one may expect restrictive monetary policy to curtail the debt capacity of low-emission firms more than that of comparable high-emission ones, and symmetrically expansionary monetary policy to facilitate lending to the former more than to the latter.
+Hence, insofar as low-emission firms are more financially constrained than high-emission ones, monetary expansions should be more environmentally friendly than monetary restrictions, which is exactly the opposite prediction to that implied by the risk-taking channel of monetary policy.

 Our evidence on the effects of monetary policy strongly supports the first of these two predictions: it uncovers a "climate risk-taking channel of monetary policy".
-Unexpected increases in the ECB's policy rate are associated with an increase in the climate risk premium charged to high-emission firms, over and above the increase in risk premium charged to firms with high probability of default.
-Moreover, such restrictive monetary policy shocks are associated with smaller increases in the climate risk premium charged to firms that are committed to lower their emissions.1

-Symmetrically, over the subsequent year restrictive monetary policy results in a significantly greater contraction of lending to high emission firms than to low emission ones, and in a lower contraction of lending to firms that commit to a target level of emissions.
-The fact that carbon-intensive firms experience both stronger increases in risk premia and sharper drops in lending after restrictive monetary policy shocks suggests that these shocks curtail the supply of credit to these firms more than to low-emission firms (rather than affecting differently their demand for credit).
-The same applies to the finding that firms committed to an emission target feature both lower increases in risk premia and milder drops in lending than uncommitted firms after restrictive monetary policy shocks.

-Importantly, our findings do not amount to saying that a monetary restriction is good for the environment: insofar as restrictive monetary policy generally tightens financing conditions and slows down investment, it will also slow down investments aimed at reducing carbon emissions (Levine, Lin, Wang, and Xie, 2018).
+Unexpected increases in the ECB's policy rate are associated with an increase in the climate risk premium charged to high-emission firms, over and above the increase in risk premium charged on firms with high probability of default.
+Moreover, such restrictive monetary policy shocks are associated with a smaller increase in the climate risk premium charged to firms that are committed to lower their emissions.
+Symmetrically, over the subsequent year they result in a significantly greater contraction of lending to high emission firms than to low emission ones, and in a lower contraction of lending to firms that commit to a target level of emissions.
+Of course, these findings do not amount to saying that a monetary restriction is good for the environment: insofar as restrictive monetary policy generally tighten financing conditions and slow down investment, it will also slow down investments aimed at reducing carbon emissions (Levine, Lin, Wang, and Xie, 2018).
 But our evidence suggests that a monetary tightening worsens financing conditions more for high-emission firms and for those that do not commit to reduce them.
-These findings are quite relevant in view of recent concerns that "monetary policy tightening may ultimately slow down the pace of decarbonisation".2
+These findings are quite relevant to assess the environmental effects of the current monetary policy stance of central banks, where concerns have been voiced that "monetary policy tightening may ultimately slow down the pace of decarbonisation".1